wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-windows.md

     > [AZURE.NOTE] If you use a password to authentication your SSH session, you will be prompted to enter the password again.
 If you use an SSH key, the connection should finish without any prompts.

-9. Once the session has been established, the prompt for your PuTTY session will change from `username@headnode` to `username@workernode` to indicate that you are connected to the worker node.
+9. Once the session has been established, the prompt for your PuTTY session will change from `username@hn0-clustername` to `username@wn0-clustername` to indicate that you are connected to the worker node.
 Any commands you run at this point will run on the worker node.

 10. Once you have finished performing actions on the worker node, use the `exit` command to close the session to the worker node.
-This will return you to the `username@headnode` prompt.
+This will return you to the `username@hn0-clustername` prompt.

 ##Add more accounts